The amazing book Asynchronous Programming in

 architecture, both Linux and MacOS.
 But unlike

-other chapters, no AArch64
+the other chapters, no AArch64

-implementation was provided for the sake of
+implementation was included for the sake of

 simplicity.
 I tried to port it to AArch64